Joy In Our Journey.com

 Academically, it was difficult to tell over the number of weeks that my daughters made any progress, mainly because they generally got all of the words correct each lesson, with the exception of a couple of words throughout the weeks we used Phonetic Zoo.
 And since they did so well on the original placement test, even if I had them take that placement test again as a "post-test" kind of situation, there wasn't enough room for improvement that I could have observed growth in their spelling skills.

 My main concern with Phonetic Zoo was that the spelling rules were quite long and drawn out, and sometimes included more than one concept at a time.
-You should know that the spelling program we have used for years has quite the number of spelling rules as well, so we are used to learning and memorizing spelling rules.
+We have used Spell to Write and Read (by Wanda Sanseri) for many years now, and it has quite the number of spelling rules as well, so we are used to learning and memorizing spelling rules.
 However, the rules we have learned in the past are quite succinct and to the point.
 They have been so well thought out and planned that I actually can't find a better method of teaching spelling rules on the market today.

 For example, here is the Phonetic Zoo rule for the a-i and the a-y letter combination (also see card, above):